A trawl through Pinterest indicates that despite their opposition to bullfighting, many people take an interest in photos of matadors.

 The matador’s close-fitting tights require suspenders that remain concealed beneath his jacket.

 Colours are chosen for the costumes based on either the matador’s personal taste or sometimes superstition.
-Some matadors choose lighter colours based on the very practical reason that it will attract less attention from the bull.
+Some matadors choose lighter colours based on the practical reason that it will attract less attention from the bull.

 While a few countries and states with a bullfighting tradition placed bans or limitations on the practice in recent years, it seems unlikely we will see a total end in the near future.